haveno-dex/haveno-site/faq.md

 - The arbitrator owns a key, so they could potentially collude with a trader and use their key to send arbitrary transactions
 - Arbitrators could be hacked and their key stolen

-These issues are solved by employing a small number of trusted arbitrators with strong operational security knowledge that will serve in their roles anonymously.
+These issues can be solved by employing a small number of bonded arbitrators with strong operational security knowledge that will serve in their roles anonymously.

 ## [Will there be an Haveno token like Bisq has BSQ?](#will-there-be-an-haveno-token-like-bisq-has-bsq)